VidTu/HCsCR/README.md

 ### Building (Compiling)

+#### All Versions (Slower)

-To compile the mod from the source code:
+To compile all versions of the mod from the source code:

 1. Have 8 GB of free RAM, 20 GB of free disk space, and an active internet connection.
-2. Install Java 21 and dump it into PATH and/or JAVA_HOME.
+2. Install Java 25 and dump it into PATH and/or JAVA_HOME.
 3. Run `./gradlew assemble` from the terminal/PowerShell.
 4. Grab the JARs from the `./build/libs/` folder.

+#### One Version (Faster)

+To compile one specific (Minecraft) version the mod from the source code:

+1. Have 4 GB of free RAM, 5 GB of free disk space, and an active internet connection.
+2. Install Java 25 and dump it into PATH and/or JAVA_HOME.
+3. Run
+   `./gradlew -Dru.vidtu.hcscr.only=<version>-<loader> <version>-<loader>:assemble`
+   from the terminal/PowerShell.
+4. Grab the JAR from the `./build/libs/` folder.

 ### Developing/Debugging